tyzjbclg/tyzjbclg.github.io/README.md

 * **[RL Agent Training Framework in Isaac Lab]** Developed and configured reinforcement learning pipelines using RSL-RL within the NVIDIA Isaac Lab simulation environment.
 Created custom scripts (`isaaclab.app`) to train robust simulation models for robotics control and sim-to-real transfer.

-* **[Historical Zooplankton Dataset of Laizhou Bay]** Constructed a comprehensive historical dataset for environmental data analysis.
-The project focuses on extracting and processing data specifically from Laizhou Bay to analyze the spatial and temporal distribution patterns of local zooplankton.

 * **[Robotics Workspace & Environment Configuration scripts]** Maintained configuration scripts and troubleshooting documentation for ROS 2 deployments and OpenArm kinematics analysis on Ubuntu 22.04.